Delaney L. Mathew

 Mitchel Andrews is a prolific artist and adult literary horror author.
 As an advocate for the LGBTQ+ community, he doesn’t shy away from giving a voice to the disturbing realities and flaws of human nature.
 When not writing, Mitchel can be found standing on the frontlines of protests advocating for queer rights, volunteering for local organizations, or perfecting his cupcake and buttercream recipes.

-Peyton Lohr is a freelance graphic designer and Registered Behavioral Technician from Columbus, Ohio.
+Peyton Lohr is a freelance graphic designer and Pharmacy Technician from Columbus, Ohio.
 She received an Associates of Arts degree from Columbus State Community College, and is currently a student at The Ohio State University studying Social Work.
-She is a member of the media-credentialed NASCAR website Racing Refresh and in her free time she enjoys thrift shopping and painting.
+She is a member of the media-credentialed Motorsports website Racing Refresh and in her free time she enjoys thrift shopping and painting.

 Rose Marry graduated with an MFA specializing in fiction.
 Her fiction, nonfiction, and poetry have appeared in several anthologies and literary magazines, including Straylight Magazine, Anomaly, and Laurel Review.
 When she’s not writing, she can be found drinking tea and trying to keep her horde of plants alive.